mendix/docs/content/partners/sap/use-sap-xsuaa-connector.md

 {{% alert type="info" %}}
 Note that this will only work if you are running your app on SAP Cloud Platform.

-Users will be automatically redirected to XSUAA after signing out of the application, which might cause them to be signed in again.
+Because users will be automatically redirected to XSUAA after signing out of the application, this could cause them to be signed in again.
 {{% /alert %}}

 To accomplish this, follow these steps: